FaezehAHassani/R_exercises/README_access_webAPI.md

 `https://domain.com:999/example/page/type=husky&name=dub#nose`
  scheme.....domain.......port....path................query...........................fragment
 - domain/base URI and path/endpoint and query are the important sections of above URI format
-- The JSON format data returned from a web API might be messy but if you install JSONView you get a cleaner version of data
+- The JSON (JavaScript Object Notation) format data returned from a web API might be messy but if you install JSONView you get a cleaner version of data
 - Example: `https://api.github.com/search/repositories?q=dplyr&sort=forks`, this will return data in JASON format.
 You can load this data to R by "httr" package
 - Many web services issue _access tokens_ also called **API keys** for users access